 Mozambique Food and Drink

 The cuisine of Mozambique centres around fresh seafood, stews, corn porridge, rice, millet and cassava.
-Steak and chicken are commonly used meats and are often accompanied by beans, cassava chips, potatoes and coconut.
+Steak and chicken have commonly used meats and are often accompanied by beans, cassava chips, potatoes and coconut.
 The Portuguese colonial influence can be felt in spices like garlic and pepper.
-The people of Mozambique use coconut milk often and enjoy incorporating peri peri, a local hot pepper into many dishes.
+The people of Mozambique use coconut milk often and enjoy incorporating peri, a local hot pepper into many dishes.
 Breakfast is a very simple and light meal as lunch is considered the main meal of the day.

 Popular dishes include: